ThoughtChewer/bible_studies/content/Bible Study 2 - Creation.md

 			- While Humanity might play the central role, we are introduced to the "Heavenly Hosts" as characters who will have some kind of story that runs in parallel to ours.
 - Seed parallel and fruit
 	- We aren't given much to go on with this outside of God's command to "be fruitful and multiply", but the author has included them.
 		- There is a circular nature to references in the bible.
 Stories that follow creation will reference it to enhance the context of the future story.
-Stories will also reference it for similar things that will enhance your understand of what is happening in this story.
+Stories will also reference it with similar imagery that will enhance your understand of what is happening in this story.
 - 1.27 poem
 	- The text might be physically structured differently based on your translation.
 		- Looking at it in one that is formatted a little might be helpful to see the structure [Genesis 1:27 ESV](https://www.biblegateway.com/passage/?search=Genesis%201%3A27&version=ESV)